 The first step is to mix all the brioche ingredients, except for butter, and bring to a ball.
 You don’t need to work it to develop gluten at this stage – just make sure it all comes together.

-Your life will be much easier if you have a standing mixer with a dough hook attachment.
+Your life will be much easier if you have a stand mixer with a dough hook attachment.
 It will, nonetheless, take at least 10 minutes of kneading.